 Check Bar Ends or Throttle Lock

 If your motorcycle has bar ends, make sure they are not too tight.
 I experienced this when I install new bar ends.
 I just kept tightening the up as much as I could.
 Suddenly the throttle was completely stuck.
 It was a simple fix.
-Loosen the bar ends so they don’t interfere with the throttle.
+Loosen the bar ends so they don’t interfere with the throttle and you don’t end up with a sticky throttle again.

 Throttle locks can cause similar problems.
 If you have a throttle lock installed, double check how tight it is.
 It could be causing the throttle to stick.